 You can relax into adversity and difficulty, knowing it will pass, and relish the happy moments without clinging.
 You're at ease with the natural order of life.

 As a tree's roots are solidly grounded in the earth yet its branches sway, so does the yogi build strength without becoming rigid.

 You begin to experience the yin and yang of your own existence, knowing instinctively when to push forward and when to wait, when to exert effort and when to let go, drawing upon what is needed moment to moment.

 Not getting what you want or think you need?
-Through yoga, you're better able to take the long view and allow life to unfold, perhaps leading to paths better than you dreamed possible.
+Through yoga, you're better able to take the long view and allow life to unfold, perhaps leading to avenues you never dreamed possible.

-As your body lengthens, so does your mind and spirit.
+As your body relaxes, so does your mind and spirit.
 Whether on a slippery slope or a rocky path, you can manage through change with ease and grace.

-You consider the impact of your thoughts and your words and your actions, and become wiser and more effective on and off the mat.
+You consider the impact of your thoughts, words and actions, and become wiser and more effective on and off the mat.